cberganz/Push_swap_tester/README.md

 ### Memory check mode
-Use valgrind to run a memory check with the stack size specified :
+Use valgrind to run a memory check with the stack size specified (works only on linux) :
 ```bash
 bash push_swap_tester.sh --memory [mandatory - stack size]
 ```